omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-11-directories_permissions - a script that adds execute permissions to all subdirectories of the current directory for the owner, group[ owner and the world.

 12-12-directories_permissions - a script that creates a directory called my_dir with permissions 751 in the working directory.

+13-13-change_group - a script that changes the group owner from school for the file hello.